enabledao/enable-contracts/README.md

 1. `zos publish --network development`.
 This publishes the project's app, package and provider.
 This updates the [zos config](https://docs.zeppelinos.org/docs/configuration.html) file with "app.address" field that is needed for tests to run.
 2. `zos push --network development`.
 This deploys the contracts in the project.
 This has the same effect as running `zos create` on every contract.
 See [Quickstart](https://docs.zeppelinos.org/docs/first.html) for context.

+### Deploy to ethereum and development networks *mainnet, ropsten, kovan, ganche*
+1. Run `npm run deploy:contracts -- --network kovan` from bash; change the network to the desired network

 ### Running tests

 1. `npm run test`.
 This also runs `zos push`, which updates the contracts with the latest vrsions